 When I travel I always try to keep my shoes to a MAX of four pairs, three if possible.
 The packing list is pretty much always the same for me:

 - a cute walking sneaker (my personal favorite are White Converse)

 - a pair of Nike Sneakers for hiking or working out

 A Cover Up

 No matter where I’m going you’ll always find at least one (if not five) Sarong in my bag!
 They are so convenient and versatile!
 I use mine as a blanket on an overnight bus, a scarf on a cold airplane, a towel for showers or on the beach.. the list is endless!
-I bought mine in Bali, however you can find them on amazon here as well!
+I bought mine in on a beach in Canggu, however you can find them on amazon here as well!

 Unless you’re able to sleep with the lights on, you’re going to want to make sure to pack an

 Eye Mask!
 I find my eye mask to be super useful for flights, long bus rides, and disrespectful hostel roommates.